Most Talked-About Controversies Linked to Pablo Escobar

 Amando a Pablo, odiando a Escobar / Loving Pablo, Hating Escobar (MTI) (Spanish Edition)

-In August 2011 Santofimio was sentenced to 24 years in prison for his role in Luis Carlos Galán's assassination.
+In August 2011, Alberto Santofimio was sentenced to 24 years in prison for his role in the assassination of presidential candidate Luis Carlos Galán.

-On June 5, 2018, the Argentine federal judge Nestor Barral accused María Henao and her son, Sebastián Marroquín, of money laundering with two Colombian drug traffickers.
+On 5 June 2018, the Argentine federal judge Nestor Barral accused Maria Henao and her son, Sebastián Marroquín Santos, of money laundering with two Colombian drug traffickers.
 The judge ordered the seizing of assets for about $1m each.